newjersey/paid-leave-claim-status/README.md

 4. Run `npm run build` to build bundled files
 5. Run `npm test` to run Cypress tests

+## Testing a change

+When you make a change and want to see if everything is working, do the following:

+1. Edit `.js` file in `src/` directory (edit corresponding Cypress test if relevant)
+2. Run `npm run build` to compile files
+3. Run `npm test` to ensure tests still pass
+4. Open relevant test file in `cypress/fixtures` in browser to ensure change looks okay (edit or add new test file if your scenario is not covered)

 ## Deployment

 1. Clone the `beta` repository in the same local folder that the `paid-leave-claim-status` folder is in